Derby City Council uses a Strengths Based Approach for all work with children and families.

 - Undertaking CYPD record checks – both in Derby and in other areas where the family is known to have lived;

 - Checking electoral rolls;

 - Asking other family members, including older children;

 - During Court proceedings, seeking an Order that the Department of Work and Pensions disclose an address.

 Once in Court proceedings, applications should be routinely made ordering parents/parties to nominate, by a certain date, people they wish to be assessed as carers for the child, in the event of them not being able to care.

-In any event, a Local Protocol issued by HHJ Orrell, Derby's Designated Family Judge, stipulates that parents must identify details of extended family members being put forward for assessment, within the parents' response document that are directed to be filed and served in advance of the Case Management Hearing.
+In any event, a Local Protocol issued by HHJ Orrell, former Derby Designated Family Judge, stipulated that parents must identify details of extended family members being put forward for assessment, within the parents' response documents that are directed to be filed and served in advance of the Case Management Hearing.